AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-complete-review-tasks.md

 >[!IMPORTANT]
 >
-> The features covered in this article are available only if configured by your Administrator at the backend.
-Contact your your Administrator for details.
+> The features explained in this article are not enabled as a part of the out-of-the-box support.
+Contact your customer success team to get this feature enabled in the environment.

 As a Reviewer, you can mark a review task as complete once all the required feedback has been provided and addressed by the Author or task initiator.
 By marking the task as complete, you indicate that your part of the review is completed and leave final comments for the Author.